grft-dev/graftcode-gateway/README.md

 - `--port` : port used for communication (default: 80)
 - `--GMA` : Use Graftcode Module Azalyzer to analyze and dislay Graftcode Vision (graphic representation of your modules)
 - `--httpPort` : port used for hosting Graftcode Vision (default:81)
+- `--mcpBaseClass` : name of class which contains static method to be used by MCP Client

 Available runtimes:
 - `netcore` - GG hosts latest .NET installed on machine, supported .NET Core 3.1 or newer